 Gordon Parks’ famous 1942 photo of an African American cleaning women who stands in front of an American flag, flanked by a broom and mop, now is without the cleaning tools.
 Or in other instances, her.

 In other photos from that era, sharecroppers picking cotton disappear from plantation fields, crosses disappear from cemeteries, and migrants disappear from camps.

 Students construct their own reconstructed works, leaving empty spaces, worlds re-imagined, and history erased.

-The workshop was supported by the Laros Foundation, organized by Ida Sinkevic, professor of art, and led by a master of image manipulation, Serbian artist Cedomir Vasic.
+The workshop was supported by the Laros Foundation, organized by Ida Sinkevic, Rothkopf Chair and professor of art, and led by a master of image manipulation, Serbian artist Cedomir Vasic.